Search the VMware Knowledge Base (KB)

 Note: The Partner Verified and Supported Products (PVSP) policy indicates that the solution is not directly supported by VMware.
 For issues with this configuration, contact Coraid directly.
 See the Support Workflow on how partners can engage with VMware.
 It is the partner's responsibility to verify that the configuration functions with future vSphere major and minor releases, as VMware does not guarantee that compatibility with future releases is maintained.

 Disclaimer: The partner product reference in this article is a software module that is developed and supported by a partner.
 Use of this product is also governed by the end user license agreement of the partner.
 You must obtain the application, support, and licensing for using this product from the partner.
-For more information, see:

 Introduction to Coraid technologyThe Coraid EtherDrive Host Bus Adapter and driver for VMware ESXi enable your server with AoE technology to deliver affordable, fast EtherDrive SAN solutions for your virtualization environment.
 Enabling ESXi hosts to work natively with EtherDrive storage is a highly effective way to take full advantage of VMware vSphere features including vMotion and VMFS.
-Coraid EtherDrive SAN products deliver Fibre Channel speeds at Ethernet prices in an easily scalable, reliable, and simply elegant solution.
+Coraid EtherDrive SAN products deliver Fibre Channel speeds at Ethernet prices in an easily scalable, reliable, and simple solution.

 EtherDrive SAN is comprised of one or more LUNs exported as storage targets for VMFS Data Stores.
 Installed in the ESXi host, the EtherDrive HBA presents the LUN on the EtherDrive SAN as a locally attached standard SCSI device to ESXi.
 The software driver and HBA perform the translation of the SCSI disk requests to AoE requests and transmit them to the EtherDrive SAN.
 As responses return from the EtherDrive SAN, the reverse translation occurs in the HBA software driver.